Healthy Homes Assessment Haumoana

 Home Assessments Haumoana for Rental Properties

-There are a variety of things to be able to examine during a home assessment to see if your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
+There are a myriad of things to check during the house review to determine if your rental property meets the requirements of the Healthy Homes Standards.
 Some examples include:

-The repercussions of not having the Healthy home in relation to regulations under the Residential Tenancies Act and consequently getting on the wrong side of a Tenancy solutions ruling can be extremely costly for landlords and property managers.
-For professional advice, call now and schedule your rental property house evaluation.
+The consequences of not having a Healthy Home in accordance with The Residential Tenancies Act and consequently being on the wrong side of an tenancy solutions ruling can be significant for landlords and property managers.
+For specialist advice, call today to book your rental property house evaluation.

 home assessments for rental properties